Tibetan Bowl Therapy

 Sound therapy combines powerful vibration and tones to bring you into an immediately relaxed state.
 The induction of sound waves directly into the body, along with soothing ambient tones, can produce a meditative state and even deep relaxation.
 By placing therapeutic singing bowls directly on the body with correct techniques, our practitioner engages with you both physically and aurally.

 Sound therapy can have many advantages over traditional massage.
-People who don’t enjoy touch from a stranger and thus are prevented from receiving a traditional massage can successfully do sound therapy.
+People who don’t enjoy touch from a stranger and thus are prevented from receiving a traditional massage can successfully do vibrational and sound therapy.
 You remain fully clothed and are never touched directly by your practitioner.
 In fact, because the bowl is doing most of the physical work, contact is kept to minimum.
 However, this doesn’t diminish the connection between you and your practitioner since spiritual intimacy is maintained through the sound and vibration transmitted by the bowl.
 Sound therapy is also less physically intrusive than traditional massage so it won’t leave you feeling sore.

 Therapeutic singing bowls are bowls designed specifically for sound massage, and differ in many aspects from traditional Tibetan bowls.
 Therapeutic bowls have a cleaner sound due to their finishing process, while still having a rich multitude of overtones.
 They are one of a kind and specially designed to provide application of vibration directly to the body.